laderast/RBootcamp_old/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f0a09d682e
 ## Points versus lines

 The great thing about `ggplot2` is that it's easy to swap representations.
+We can

 *** =instructions
 Change the `geom_point()` in the following graph to `geom_line()`.
 What happened?